-Please enter your saw model, machine number as well as the part numbers of the guide bar, saw chain and chain sprocket in the spaces provided on the right.
+Rapid-Micro (33 RM, 36 RM) Rapid-Super (33 RS, 36 RS) Please enter your saw model, machine number as well as the part numbers of the guide bar, saw chain and chain sprocket in the spaces provided.

 This will make re-ordering simpler.